Magnet Fishing UK

 This is more than enough for all of your needs.

-You can pick this magnet up for approximately £45 including free delivery.
-I would also suggest you purchase some threadlock for about £3 to ensure you do not lose your magnet.
+You can pick this magnet on amazon.
+I would also suggest you purchase some threadlock for to ensure you do not lose your magnet.
 You can read even more about the best magnets for magnet fishing in the next section.

 What’s the best rope for magnet fishing?